SEND : Support for parents

 Our Core Offer

-• All children will be taught a broad and balanced curriculum; differentiated to the needs of each individual.
+- All children will be taught a broad and balanced curriculum; adapted to the needs of each individual.
 Where children require extra support, specialist resources or extension materials will be provided wherever possible.

-• We run a wide range of extra curricular clubs including art, drama, sewing, hockey, football, Zumba, gymnastics and dance.
+- We run a wide range of extra curricular clubs including art, sewing, hockey, football, gymnastics and dance.

 St Bede’s has a wealth of expertise from its staff over and above the qualifications needed for their jobs.
 Specialist services are always used when the need arises and the school feels it needs more support or advice to ensure a child fulfils their potential.